xdsopl/LDPC/README.md

 Support for decoding multiple blocks using [SIMD](https://en.wikipedia.org/wiki/SIMD) acceleration is available for the min-sum, offset-min-sum and min-sum-c algorithms.

+You can switch between two decoder schedules:

+* flooding schedule: numerically stable but also slow.
+* layered schedule: numerical stability is traded for speed.

 You can switch between six [Belief propagation](https://en.wikipedia.org/wiki/Belief_propagation) algorithms:

 * min-sum algorithm: using minimum and addition